menu

 Demographics

-The overall education level of Hot Springs is somewhat higher than in the average US city of 21.84%: 28.27% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Hot Springs who are college-educated is somewhat higher than the average US community of 21.84%: 25.33% of adults in Hot Springs have at least a bachelor's degree.

 The people who call Hot Springs home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hot Springs residents report their race to be White.
-Important ancestries of people in Hot Springs include German, Irish, English, Scots-Irish, and Scottish.
+Important ancestries of people in Hot Springs include German, English, Irish, Scots-Irish, and French.

 The most common language spoken in Hot Springs is English.
 Other important languages spoken here include German/Yiddish and Italian.